 To make a service company competitive, significant economic investment is needed.

-For SMEs and small businesses, training and updating personnel is not simple: in fact, this operation can require significant investments in economic terms.
-Yet it is an absolutely central element: the competitiveness of a company often depends on the wealth and variety of professional profiles present within it and therefore on the ability of employees to implement the changes taking place and transform them into a competitive advantage.
-Franchising allows you to get in touch with an entrepreneurial structure that offers ongoing assistance and training, essential for learning how to manage the procedures and changes taking place effectively.
+For SMEs and small businesses, training and updating staff is not easy: this operation can in fact require significant investments in economic terms.
+Yet it is an absolutely central element: the competitive advantage of a company often depends on the richness and variety of professional profiles present within it and therefore on the ability of employees to understand the changes in progress and transform them into a competitive advantage.
+Franchising allows you to come into contact with a business structure that offers assistance and continuous training, essential for learning to effectively manage the procedures and changes in progress.

 According to the Digital and Economic Society Index 2022, only 55% of European small and medium-sized enterprises have reached at least a basic level in the adoption of digital technologies.
-Digital transformation is a fundamental element for the competitiveness of a SME, especially in a sector such as that of business and private services, communication and marketing, increasingly characterized by the use of automation technologies and processes.
-Lack of responsiveness to innovation is a potentially penalizing element that can cause you to lose customers and ground to your competitors.
-Becoming part of a franchise group represents a solution capable of responding to the needs of the market and customers, as it can allow access to advanced processes and technologies capable of optimizing production processes and offering the user a satisfactory experience.
+Digital transformation is a fundamental element in the competitive strategies of an SME, especially in a sector such as business and private services, communication and marketing, which is increasingly characterized by the use of automation technologies and processes.
+The lack of reactivity towards innovation represents a potentially penalizing element that can mean losing customers and ground against the competition.
+Becoming part of a franchising group represents a solution capable of responding to the needs of the market and customers, since it can allow access to advanced processes and technologies capable of optimizing production processes and offering the user a satisfying experience.

-Small and medium-sized enterprises do not always have a budget to allocate to the construction of a coordinated image capable of expressing the values and reliability of their brand.
-However, neglecting the image that your company projects on the market and on users is a serious mistake that risks compromising the possibility of selling your services: according to research conducted by MarketingSignals, 37% of start-up failures dealing with e-commerce are caused by the lack of investment dedicated to the visibility and recognition of the brand in the target market.
-Choosing to join a larger operator in the sector can improve the competitiveness of a company operating in the services sector, as it allows you to take advantage of the advantages deriving from the reputation of a recognized brand.
+Small and medium-sized businesses do not always have a budget to allocate to building a coordinated image capable of expressing the values and reliability of their brand.
+Neglecting the image that your company projects on the market and on users, however, is a serious mistake that risks compromising the possibility of selling your services: according to research conducted by MarketingSignals, 37% of the failures of start-ups that deal with e-commerce are caused by the lack of investments dedicated to the visibility and recognition of the brand in the target market.
+Choosing to join a large player in the sector can improve the competitiveness of companies that operate in services, since it allows you to exploit the advantages that derive from the reputation of a recognized brand.

-A competitive business today must be flexible, agile and scalable: in other words, it must be able to predict the increase in demand and adapt to sudden, sometimes completely unexpected, changes that affect the demand for products and services quickly, continuing to ensure high standards of processing and management.
-For small and medium-sized enterprises engaged in providing businesses with logistics solutions and communications solutions, the lack of flexible structures, personnel and adequate technologies can be a penalizing element, for example, during peaks in demand, periods of the year in which there is a strong increase in shipments or packaging of goods.
-Choosing to join a group made up of a large network of affiliates that uses consolidated procedures and technologies can represent a solution to cope with the changing needs of the market.
+A competitive business today must be flexible, agile and scalable: in other words, it must be able to predict the increase in demand and adapt to sudden changes, sometimes completely unexpected, which concern the demand for products and services in a short time, continuing to guarantee high standards of workmanship and management.
+For small and medium-sized enterprises that provide businesses with logistics solutions and communications solutions, the lack of flexible structures, personnel and adequate technologies can be a penalizing element.
+For example, this might be during peaks in demand, periods of the year in which there is a strong increase in shipments or packaging of goods.
+Choosing to become part of a group composed of a large network of affiliates that uses consolidated procedures and technologies can represent a solution to face the changing needs of the market.

-With decades of experience, an established brand and a vast network made up of competent professionals, the MBE franchise offers small and medium-sized businesses a wide range of integrated solutions for the optimized digital management of communication, shipping, logistics, printing and marketing services.
+With decades of experience, an established brand and a vast network of competent professionals, MBE franchising offers small and medium-sized businesses a wide range of integrated solutions for the optimized digital management of communication, shipping, logistics, printing and marketing services.

 Subscribe to the Newsletter and stay updated